The Liz and Jack Daniel Foundation

 - The funded Compassionate Companions Service is a partnership between RUHX, RUH's Palliative Care Team, and Dorothy House Hospice Care

-- Multi-organizational collaboration may be valued
+- Multi-organisational collaboration may be valued

 Scale of Funding